aarepuu/PhD-Thesis/README.md

 ## Counting Words

-To count words in Tex files use a _Git Count Words_ LateX script by Bastian Rieck, available at https://gist.github.com/Submanifold/d7b996492dc3020f2acea87b49cc54c3.
+To count words over time in Tex files use a _Git Count Words_ LateX script by Bastian Rieck, available at https://gist.github.com/Submanifold/d7b996492dc3020f2acea87b49cc54c3.

 ### to use it